Centrobunus braueri

 Centrobunus braueri is an extinct species of arachnids in the order Opiliones, endemic to the Seychelles island of Mahé, where it was found in 1894.
-No other sightings have been recorded of this species, despite efforts to find it again in suitable habitats.
-Therefore the species has been declared as extinct.
+No other sightings have been recorded of this species.
+Therefore, the species has been declared as extinct.
 Habitat deforestation due to the introduction of the cinnamon tree Cinnamomum verum has been determined to be the cause of extinction.